 The Government will evaluate the Contractor's performance as Unsatisfactory, Marginal, Satisfactory, Very Good, or Exceptional in the contract's minimum performance standards for each of the following performance criteria.
+The minimum performance standard for each criterion below corresponds with a Satisfactory rating.
+The attached Task Order Level and Program Level Evaluation Matrixes are provided as a reference.
+The Government may make updates to these matrixes at any time and will provide the Contractor with them at that time.

-Document Quality
+Quality (Document Quality)

-Document Quality considers the degree to which documents submitted by the Contractor are complete, accurate, neat, and comply with applicable regulations and policy.
+This criterion considers the degree to which documents and reports, submitted by the Contractor, are complete, accurate, and neat, complying with applicable regulations and policy, using correct grammar and appropriate language.
+It also considers the Contractor's adherence to GSA policy as it pertains to creating the lease file.

-Minimum performance standard for Document Quality: Documents generally require one or two revisions before a final draft is considered acceptable by the COR.
-Errors are generally minor in nature.
+Minimum performance standard: Documents generally require one or two revisions before a final draft is considered acceptable.
+Errors are generally minor in nature, meaning that there are no gross errors, inconsistencies, omissions, or inaccuracies.
 Final drafts of documents are accurate in content.